tenmax/ad-placement-library-sdk-android/README.md

 ```

-The AD presentation is asynchronous, thus, please keep the `TenMaxAdDisposable` object returned from the `presentAd` method.
-You can dispose (cancel) the presentation when the user switch to other tabs by calling `cleanAd` method (or calling `disposable.dipose()`).
-The SDK would cancel the presentation (if not presented yet) or remove the presentation and then clean up resources to reduce the memory usage.
+The AD presentation is asynchronous, thus, please keep the `TenMaxAd` object returned from the `interstitialAd` method.
+You can dispose (cancel) the presentation when the user switches to other tabs by calling `cleanAd` method (or calling `ad.dipose()`).
+The SDK would cancel the presentation (if not presented yet) or remove the presentation and then clean up resources to reduce memory usage.

 ### Banner AD

 You can show a banner AD on top of the screen or bottom of the screen.
-Even more, you can show both top and bottom banner on the same screen.
+Even more, you can show both the top and bottom banners on the same screen.
 However, the relationship between the banner and your app's UI is up to you.
-For example, you can let the top banner is hover on your app's UI.
+For example, you can let the top banner hover on your app's UI.
 Thus, you need to add a container in your layout file to determine the relationship, like this.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>